adam-nasir/Udemy-Modern-React-2023/Section-3-Building-Reusable-Components/pdas-app/src/concepts/props/PropsLesson.md

 )
 }

-REMEMEBER TO SPELL THE ATTRIBUTE NAME CORRECTLY AND CHECK IT
+<strong>REMEMEBER TO SPELL THE ATTRIBUTE NAME CORRECTLY AND CHECK IT</strong>
-///-------------------------------------------------------------------

-CONFUSION POINT!
+<h2>CONFUSION POINT!</h2>

-I was confused about the props used from html tags and props used react component tags.
+<p>I was confused about the props used for HMTL tags and props used for react component tags.</p>

-Remember this that HTML tags props are HTML attributes and react component tags props are custom attributes you create
+<p>Remember that HTML tags props are HTML attributes and react component tags props are custom attributes you create.</p>

 Ex.